OctopusDeploy/blog/blog/2021-10/rollback-strategies/index.md

 We need the ability to calculate the "deployment mode".
 Octopus provides the system variables:

 - `Octopus.Release.Number`: The current release's number (`1.2.2`).
-- `Octopus.Release.CurrentForEnvironment.Number`: The ID (`1.1.1`) of the last **successful** release, deployed to the current environment.
+- `Octopus.Release.CurrentForEnvironment.Number`: The ID (`1.1.1`) of the last *successful* release, deployed to the current environment.

-To calculate "deployment mode" you compare `Octopus.Release.Number` with `Octopus.Release.CurrentForEnvironment.Number`.
+To calculate deployment mode you compare `Octopus.Release.Number` with `Octopus.Release.CurrentForEnvironment.Number`.

 - If it's greater, it's a deployment
 - If it's less, it's a rollback